 Covering 2,362 km², it’s no surprise that outdoor activities in the Lake District are rife.
 Adventure seekers will be in their element with a wide choice of things to do.
 While the lakes are perfect for water sports such as kayaking, wild swimming and paddle boarding, the craggy peaks lend themselves to rock climbing and ghyll scrambling.
 For anyone wanting something a little less adventurous but that will still get the heart pumping, there are endless tracks for cycling in the Lake District.

-2. Forest Walks
+2. Woodland Walks

-Forest walks in the national park are right up there at the top of the list of things to do with kids in the Lake District.
+Woodland walks in the national park are right up there at the top of the list of things to do with kids in the Lake District.
 Any season is great for exploring the forests, but autumn walks are particularly beautiful and keen favourites for photographers and families with children.
 Some of the best places for forest walks in the Lake District include Whinlatter Forest, Grizedale Forest, Ennerdale forest and Dodd Wood.

 AD – You’ll also find Go Ape at Whinlatter and Grizedale forests where you and the kids can test your mettle on the treetop challenge or Segway.